- Kosmos Journal

 When I got home, I googled Dorothy Black Crow.
 It is true she went to Harvard.
 It is true she is a novelist and I am reading her novel, The Handless Maiden, right now.
 It is true she started a well-known commune and married a Black Crow leader.
 She was also brutally attacked and left for dead once.
 It took a long time for her to trust again, to trust strangers like me.

 I know that the big story at Standing Rock is the political struggle going on, and we must support the effort there, no matter what happens.
 Maybe a permanent eco-village can be built, dedicated to the principles of prayerful nonviolent direct action, the way the Elders teach it.
+I am in awe of the water protectors and the community of Standing Rock and deeply grateful to Judy Wicks, Jeremy Stanton, and the many activists, celebrities and volunteers who heeded their conscience and showed up in solidarity, not to mention raising tens of thousands of dollars.
 I would go back there if asked, even though there is plenty to do right here where I live in Rose Valley.

 Yet, my memories are not filled with these things.
 My memories of Standing Rock are filled with everyday faces: a school superintendent, a college kid with a dinosaur backpack, a stranger at the bar, a journalist, a Dharma teacher, a warrior with averted eyes, a celebrity, and a plucky 81-year-old wisdom mother, who reminded me to check my assumptions and never underestimate or diminish another being at any time, under any circumstances.
 Not even for a moment.